 From a technical standpoint, things are pretty straightforward, and it is not the job of a remote team to disrupt the processes which are already in place at an agency - and obviously function quite fine.
 So, if we all know what to use and how to use it, the failure or the success of communication and PM tools lies in how and for what people use them.

 It's the same with the processes.
 They are put in place because they work.
 The process, defined as a set of activities that interact to achieve a goal, is about communication.
 In the same manner as a PC operates by getting commands from a person sitting behind the screen and then starting different processes and interactions inside the machine to deliver the desired outcome, people working on a project interact with each other to navigate the team towards the end result.

 Facetime and the lack of it

 There are benefits to engaging a remote team.
-Either it can save you money.
-Or you make more money out of it.
-If for instance, you get a large contract which needs to be attended to in a couple of weeks and you don't have enough in-house capacities, a strong and reliable remote team can do the work.
+It can either save you money - or you make more money out of it.
+If, for instance, you get a large contract which needs to be attended to in a couple of weeks and you don't have enough in-house capacities, a strong and reliable remote team can do the work.
 And there are some strategic advantages of partnering up with a remote team.

 Working closely with digital agencies and helping them at delivering over 200 enterprise-level projects, we've gained a unique understanding of the most common reasons for agencies being reluctant to engage with a remote team.
 Or more specifically, our remote team.

 And, on most occasions, voicing your concerns about how it would function and how to mitigate the risks, proved to be the step in the right direction.
 Get in touch, we'd like to learn more about how you want to engage with a remote team.